scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 Clustering: grouping observations together
 ==========================================

-Given the iris dataset, if we knew that there were 3 types of iris, but did not have access to their labels: we could try a **clustering task**: split the observations into groups called *clusters*.
+Given the iris dataset, if we knew that there were 3 types of Iris, but did not have access to their labels: we could try a **clustering task**: split the observations into groups called *clusters*.